 Day 2: Ruins and culture on the outskirts of Cusco

-After a stop for lunch, we drove 1.5 hours northwest to the ruins of Ollantaytambo.
+After a stop for lunch, we drove 1.5 hours northwest from Pisac to the ruins of Ollantaytambo.
 In the 1400s, these ruins were the Incan emperor’s estate.
 The storehouses and terraces are spectacularly preserved.

 Days 4-5: The majesty of Machu Picchu

 Machu Picchu itself is stunning and better than any photo you’ve ever seen of the ruins.
 After a quick break for lunch at the Sanctuary Lodge, we spent much of the late morning and afternoon wandering among the buildings.
-In the evening, we returned to our hotel in Aguas Calientes.
+In the evening, we returned to Aguas Calientes to wander the town.
 Day 5 of our Peru itinerary brought a similarly lovely adventure with another trip up to the ruins and several hours walking around before taking the train back to Cusco.

 Day 6: A walking tour of Cusco

 Cusco was once the capital of the Incan Empire and receives a steady stream of millions of tourists each year for good reason.
 It is full of history, beautiful buildings, and good food.
-Spending the day wandering through the town was one of the highlights of our 10 days in Peru.
+Every street feels like an opportunity to discover something new.
+Our walking tour of Cusco was one of the highlights of our 10 days in Peru.